Last Updated on October 16, 2023 by Matt Musico

 The 2019 season was yet another solid performance for Judge.
 He accumulated 4.5 fWAR with a 141 wRC+ and those 27 homers.
-The problem was that he once again couldn’t stay on the field at the same rate as 2017.
+The problem was that he once again couldn’t stay on the field at the same rate as in 2017.
 Judge appeared in just 102 games, accumulating 447 plate appearances.

-This was the season those above similarities stopped for the time being.
+This was the season when those above similarities stopped for the time being.
 Judge instead hit 18 of his 27 homers on the road, and since he missed time prior to the All-Star break, most of his power production came in the second half.

 Finally getting healthy and being on the field consistently helped him get in a groove to finish the year strong.
 On the morning of August 1st, Judge had 11 homers.
 He used the final two months to slug 16 homers with 27 RBI in 217 trips to the plate.